humeinstein/Focused-WKwatchOS6-application/README.md

 # Focused: WatchOS 6 & SwiftUI  :watch:
-#### SwiftUI has been growing as a framework and watchOS 6 brings the possibility of standalone applications like this Focused.
+#### SwiftUI has been growing as a framework and watchOS 6 brings the possibility of standalone applications like Focused.

 ## What is the focus?